nadirshaaliyar/weather-app/README.md

 # weather-app
-A simple weather app created using Nodejs.
+A simple weather app created using Nodejs.</br>
-1.Enter the location and hit search to know the weather at the location.
+Enter the location and hit search to know the weather at the location.